glotzerlab/signac-docs/docs/source/recipes.rst

     This means that the actual submission, (e.g. ``python project.py submit`` or similar) will need to be executed with a **local** Python executable.

     To avoid issues with dependencies that are only available in the container image, move imports into the operation function.
-    Condition functions will be executed during the submission process to determine *what* to submit, so depedencies for those must be installed into the local environment as well.
+    Condition functions will be executed during the submission process to determine *what* to submit, so dependencies for those must be installed into the local environment as well.

 .. tip::